finbaromahony/FPS-Dedicated-Server/README.md

 ### Connecting to Counter Strike Dedicated Server <a name="connect"></a>

-Output of `deploy_strike_server.sh` will give the console command to run in counter-strike to run to access the server.
+Output of `deploy_fps_server.sh` will give the console command to run in counter-strike to run to access the server.
 ```shell
 connect <SERVER_IP>
 ```